azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 "What's cooler than sentiment analytics on real-time chat?
 Azure, because it enables us to give hotel operators back the connection they lost as their hotel sizes increased."

--Marc Tripp, the CTO of Adventure Works
+-Marc Tripp, the CTO of AdventureWorks